samshawcraft/shiori-os/readme.md

 Compile and Run
 ---------------

 To compile this OS, you'll need a [Cross Compiler](https://wiki.osdev.org/GCC_Cross-Compiler) for i686-elf.
+Also, you'll probably use python to help calculate kernel size and nasm to compile assembly files.

 To run this OS, you will also need [QEMU](https://www.qemu.org/) for i386.